María Milagros Charbonier: Political career

-On August 17, 2020 Charbonier was arrested by the FBI for multiple public corruption cases that were under investigation.
+On August 17, 2020, Charbonier was arrested by the FBI for multiple public corruption cases that were under investigation.
 The charges includes theft, bribery, kickbacks, and money laundering.
 The federal grand jury 13-count indictment is against Charbonier herself, her husband Orlando Montes-Rivera (Montes), their son Orlando Gabriel Montes-Charbonier, and Charbonier assistant Frances Acevedo-Ceballos (Acevedo).
 She presented her letter of resignation the next day, which will be effective on September 15, 2020.

+In May 2024, the Federal Prosecutor's Office requested a 15-year prison sentence against María Milagros Charbonier Laureano, convicted of inflating the salary of one of her legislative employees to pay him bribes every two weeks.

+In May 2025, Federal Judge Sylvia Carreño Coll ordered former Representative María Milagros Charbonier and her husband, Orlando Montes, to repay the Puerto Rican government $136,500 stolen in the bribery and kickback scheme for which they were both convicted in January 2024.
+The judge also accepted the federal prosecutor's calculation based on the fact that the couple received 91 bi-monthly payments of $1,500 over three and a half years after inflating the salary of their former legislative receptionist, Frances Acevedo, who pleaded guilty to paying bribes during the conspiracy.
+The judge denied Orlando Montes' request to take only $6,500 of the total restitution, arguing that he played a minor role in the conspiracy.
+The judge asked the Federal Probation Office to submit a payment schedule based on Charbonier and Montes' financial situation, for June 2, 2025.
+The couple's son, Orlando Gabriel Montes Charbonier, was also accused of helping collect the bi-monthly $1,500 payments made through bank deposits, ATH Móvil transactions, and cash envelopes.
+However, the court dismissed all seven criminal charges against him after he participated in a pretrial diversion (PTD) program.

 Personal life

 As of 2012, María Milagros Charbonier had been married for 28 years with attorney Orlando Montes Rivera.
 They have two children.
-On August 17, 2020 the FBI arrested Charbonier along with her husband and son.
+On August 17, 2020, the FBI arrested Charbonier along with her husband and son.